Compensation Beyond the Insurance Policy Limit

-If you or someone in your family suffers a serious injury in an accident caused by another person, your recovery time may necessitate missing out on work and receiving expensive medical attention.
-The legal system allows for you to recover compensation in order to get your life back to where it should be, but given the extent of your damages, you may be wondering, “Can I collect injury compensation beyond the insurance policy limits?”
+If you or someone in your family suffers an injury in an accident caused by another person, your recovery time may necessitate missing out on work and expensive medical attention.
+The legal system allows for you to recover compensation to get your life back, but given the extent of your damages, you may be wondering, “Can I collect injury compensation beyond the insurance policy limits?”

-You are not bound by the negligent party’s policy limits, and you can seek compensation beyond that.
-The options that you may have will be determined by the details of your case, and our experienced Ohio personal injury lawyers can help you recover the amount of damages to which you are entitled.
-For more information about personal injury cases, visit our personal injury FAQ.
+You are not bound by the negligent party’s policy limits and can seek additional compensation beyond that.
+Your options for recovery are based on the facts of your case, but our experienced Ohio personal injury lawyers can help you recover the max.

 - The mechanic or another professional who left the defendant’s car in an unsafe state for driving on the road.